adrw/.files/README.md

-Andrew's .files
+Andrew's dotfiles
 ===
-**Ansible provisioning of macOS and Linux**
+**Ansible provisioning of macOS and Linux with security in mind**

 Mac
 ===
 1. Reboot with `option` into Recovery parition on a USB
 2. Erase `Macintosh HD` and restore AutoDMG generated image to it
 3. Enable Filevault and restart
-4. Provision with command below in Terminal
+4. Provision with command below in Terminal (add any other option flags before running)
 ```Bash
 $ cd ${HOME}/; curl -sO https://raw.githubusercontent.com/andrewparadi/.files/master/bootstrap.sh; chmod +x ${HOME}/bootstrap.sh; ${HOME}/bootstrap.sh -s; rm ${HOME}/bootstrap.sh
 ```
-5. Reboot and fin.
+5. Reboot (sometimes required) and fin.

 **`bootstrap.sh` options**
 - `-b` homebrew install directory.
 Default: `${HOME}/.homebrew`.
 Other: `/usr/local`